Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 What is a P800?

-I've got two or more P800s - how do I work out the tax rebate I'm owed?
+I've got two or more P800s - how do I work out the tax refund I'm owed?

 When you're claiming a tax rebate for things like travel to temporary workplaces, you might receive a few P800s.
 You can claim tax rebates for up to 4 years, so you could find yourself dealing with up to 4 forms.
 The main thing to understand is that each form includes the calculations from the previous years.
 Don't go adding up the numbers in each and expecting a huge refund.
 The P800 from the final year of your refund claim should give you the real total.
 Don't throw the previous forms away, though.
 You might need to check through them if you think the calculations are wrong.